gatsby-inc/gatsby-starter-newsletter/README.md

 When you’ve completed your project, please send the link to the private repository to [caitlin.byrnes@gatsbyjs.com](mailto:caitlin.byrnes@gatsbyjs.com).
 Please make sure to share the private repository with the following Github users:

+- vitaliy-at-gatsby
-- smthomas
+- rmatambo8
-- TylerBarnes
+- jxnblk
 - thinkybeast
+- aghreed
 - fk
-- jxnblk

 Once you’ve submitted your work, you can expect to hear from Rachel about payment details within 2 business days.